-The increase in SG&A for the first quarter of fiscal 2020 compared to the same period in fiscal 2019 was primarily driven by increased selling expenses related to higher sales volume.
-These increased expenses consisted primarily of variable commission payments to independent operators, store occupancy and maintenance costs, costs to comply with public company reporting requirements, costs associated with our February 3, 2020 secondary offering, as well as investments in general and administrative infrastructure to support the continued growth in the business.

-As a percentage of sales, SG&A decreased for the first quarter of fiscal 2020 compared to the same period in fiscal 2019.
-However, we expect SG&A expense as a percentage of sales to increase in the second quarter of fiscal 2020 due to incremental costs associated with COVID-19 such as incremental cleaning and safety costs at our facilities, costs for protective equipment and supplies, and higher personnel expense at our warehouses and corporate office.
-In addition, we will continue to incur additional costs to comply with public company requirements including incremental insurance, accounting, and legal expense as well as costs required to comply with the Sarbanes-Oxley Act.
+The increase in SG&A for the 13 and 26 weeks ended June 27, 2020 compared to the same periods in fiscal 2019 was primarily driven by increased selling expenses related to higher sales volume.
+These increased expenses consisted primarily of variable commission payments to IOs, store occupancy and maintenance costs, as well as investments in general and administrative infrastructure to support the growth of our business.
+SG&A has also increased as a result of incremental costs associated with COVID-19 such as cleaning and safety costs, costs for protective equipment and supplies, and higher personnel expense in addition to costs to comply with public company requirements and expenses associated with our secondary offerings.